aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/cell/_index.md

 **Remarks**

-If this cell is also affected by other settings such as conditional formatting, list objects, etc., then the display style may be different from [GetStyle()](../getstyle()/). <br>For flags of adjusting borders according to adjacent cells, [BorderType.TopBorder](../bordertype.topborder/)/[BorderType.BottomBorder](../bordertype.bottomborder/) [BorderType.LeftBorder](../bordertype.leftborder/)/[BorderType.RightBorder](../bordertype.rightborder/) denote whether check and combine the bottom/top/right/left borders of the left/right/top/bottom cells adjacent to this one.</br> <br>For performance and compatibility consideration, some enums are used to denote some special operations:</br> <br>[BorderType.Horizontal](../bordertype.horizontal/)/[BorderType.Vertical](../bordertype.vertical/) denote whether check and combine the bottom/right border of merged cells to this one.</br> <br>[BorderType.Diagonal](../bordertype.diagonal/)(that is, both [StyleModifyFlag.DiagonalUpBorder](../stylemodifyflag.diagonalupborder/) and [StyleModifyFlag.DiagonalDownBorder](../stylemodifyflag.diagonaldownborder/) have been set) denotes check and combine borders from the display style of adjacent cells.</br> <br>Please note, checking borders/styles of adjacent cells, especially the display styles, is time-consumed process.
+If this cell is also affected by other settings such as conditional formatting, list objects, etc., then the display style may be different from [GetStyle()](../getstyle()/). <br></br>For flags of adjusting borders according to adjacent cells, [BorderType.TopBorder](../bordertype.topborder/)/[BorderType.BottomBorder](../bordertype.bottomborder/) [BorderType.LeftBorder](../bordertype.leftborder/)/[BorderType.RightBorder](../bordertype.rightborder/) denote whether check and combine the bottom/top/right/left borders of the left/right/top/bottom cells adjacent to this one. <br></br>For performance and compatibility consideration, some enums are used to denote some special operations: <br></br>[BorderType.Horizontal](../bordertype.horizontal/)/[BorderType.Vertical](../bordertype.vertical/) denote whether check and combine the bottom/right border of merged cells to this one. <br></br>[BorderType.Diagonal](../bordertype.diagonal/)(that is, both [StyleModifyFlag.DiagonalUpBorder](../stylemodifyflag.diagonalupborder/) and [StyleModifyFlag.DiagonalDownBorder](../stylemodifyflag.diagonaldownborder/) have been set) denotes check and combine borders from the display style of adjacent cells. <br></br>Please note, checking borders/styles of adjacent cells, especially the display styles, is time-consumed process.
 If there is no need to get the borders for the returned style, using [BorderType.None](../bordertype.none/) to disable the process of adjacent cells will give better performance.
-When getting borders of adjacent cells from styles defined on those cells only(without setting [BorderType.Diagonal](../bordertype.diagonal/)), the performance also may be better because checking the display style of one cell is time-consumed too.</br
+When getting borders of adjacent cells from styles defined on those cells only(without setting [BorderType.Diagonal](../bordertype.diagonal/)), the performance also may be better because checking the display style of one cell is time-consumed too.

 ### getFormatConditions() {#getFormatConditions--}